compolabs/orderbook-contract/spark-market-sdk/README.md

 `self` The SparkMarketContract instance

-Returns base / quote aset ids and them decimals, owner identity, price decimals and version.
+Returns base / quote asset ids and its decimals, owner identity, price decimals and version.

 ### Account Info